Jessica Proudfoot

 • Natural Resources

-Selected Presentations & Publications
+Selected Cases, Presentations & Publications

 JH Drilling Inc. v.
 Alberta Natural Resources Conservation Board, et al., 2015 CanLII 22998 (SCC)